A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

 A solution is a homogeneous mixture of two or more components.
-The components of a solution are the solute and the solvent.
-The solute is the substance that is present in a smaller amount and the solvent is the substance that is present in a larger amount.
-Solutions are often formed by dissolving a solid in a liquid, but they can also be formed by dissolving gases in liquids or solids in solids.
+The components are the solute (present in a smaller amount) and the solvent (present in a larger amount).
+Solutions can be formed by dissolving solids in liquids, gases in liquids, or solids in solids.

 Basic Concepts